vishwalization/vishwalization/README.md

 ## Hi 👋 This is Vishwanathan AK

 ### About Me

+  • 👨‍🎓 Integrated MSc in Chemistry @ IIT Kharagpur.
+  • 🫧 Currently working on Defect Detecion on Ultrasound Images(TOFD).

 <!--
 **vishwalization/vishwalization** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.